Under the Hawthorn Tree (film): History

-This film is based on the novel Hawthorn Tree Forever which was written by renowned author Aimi and it was inspired by the real-life story of her friend, Jing.
+This film is based on the novel Hawthorn Tree Forever which was written by author Aimi and it was inspired by the real-life story of her friend, Jing.
 Zhang Yimou decided to bring the story to the big screen after being moved by the novel.

 Release

 The film debuted in the 15th Busan International Film Festival on 7 October 2010.
 It was then released in Mainland China on 15 September 2010 and in Hong Kong on 11 November 2010.
 It was also released on 10 February 2011 in Singapore cinemas.

 Reception

 Critical reception

 My Paper said that "Dou and Zhou bring a touching believability to this tale of young love" and rated this film 3.5 stars.
 Pusan International Film Festival website stated that "He renders it as something now tainted under the weight of age and ever-changing worlds.
 In an unbelievably delicate observance...
 Zhang expresses his view of innocence in a soft, almost feminine, approach.
 Also ... he successfully draws enticing portrayals of innocence from Zhou Dongyu and Dou Xiao. ...
 Zhang Yimou appears to reclaim his own innocence as a youthful creator. " Kaori Shoji of The Japan Times gave the film 4 out of 5 stars, and describes it as a "tearjerker aims for the heart".